ericksm248/Project_PublicWebServer_with_ESP32/README.md

 <h1 align="center">Public Web Server with ESP32</h1>
 <br>

 This project uses Ngrok to make a local web server accessible on the internet.
-It involves creating a web interface with HTML, CSS, and JavaScript for the ESP32.
+The web interface was created with HTML, CSS, and JavaScript, which is programmed on the ESP32.
 The web server uses HTTP GET and POST methods to interact with it.

 ## How does it work?